scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 Then, we will proceed with more advanced books and articles.

+This field of statistics is tightly related to programming, and during our learning we will look into different languages and libraries for Bayesian computing and probabilistic programming.

 In parallel to the main path of learning, we will encourage individual and small-group projects, and will continuously share our progress with each other.

 ## Sessions